Differential $t\bar{t}$ cross-section measurements using boosted top quarks in the all-hadronic final state with 139 fb$^{-1}$ of ATLAS data: Comparisons with QCD calculations

-The particle-level fiducial phase-space differential cross-sections and the parton-level differential cross-sections are compared with several SM predictions.
+The particle-level and parton-level fiducial phase-space differential cross-sections are compared with several SM predictions.
 In this comparison, there are no uncertainties associated with the predictions.
 The information provided by the shapes of the differential cross-section measurements is compared with the calculations using the $\chi^2$ test described in Section~\ref{sec:prop_uncertainties}, which takes into account the correlations between the measured quantities while the uncertainty in the prediction is not included.
 The largest correlations at the detector level arise from sources of uncertainty that affect all bins equally.
 The most sensitive comparison uses the normalized differential cross-sections because many of the common detector-level uncertainties largely cancel out.
 The $\chi^2$ values and associated $p$-values are shown in Table~\ref{tab:chi2:particle:relMain} and Table~\ref{tab:chi2:parton:relMain} for the normalized particle-level and parton-level fiducial phase-space differential cross-sections, respectively.
+The multidimensional distributions are labeled such that the innermost observable is listed as the last one.
 No comparison with the fixed-order NNLO calculation is shown because numerical instabilities were observed in certain phase-space regions (e.g.\ around $\ptttbar \sim 0$).

 In the case of the normalized particle-level fiducial phase-space differential cross-sections, good agreement is generally observed.
 The one-dimensional distributions that are sensitive to extra radiation (i.e.\ the \pT\ of the \ttbar\ system, \ptttbar, the out-of-plane momentum, \absPoutttbar, and the absolute value of the azimuthal separation of the top-quark jets, \absdeltaPhittbar) yield $p$-values below 1\%\ for all MC predictions except for the nominal prediction of \POWPY[8] and those including more initial- and final-state radiation.
 These distributions indicate a deficit of radiation in the MC predictions, i.e.\ \ptttbar\ (Figure~\ref{fig:particle:tt_pt:rel}) and \Poutttbar\ (Figure~\ref{fig:particle:tt_pout:rel}) are softer, while \absdeltaPhittbar\ (Figure~\ref{fig:particle:tt_dPhittbar:rel}) is closer to $\pi$ for the predictions.
 Moreover, the \AMCatNLO{}+\Pythia[8] calculations for these observables differ significantly from the predictions of the other MC generators.
 It is notable that these discrepancies are not evident in the parton-level comparisons.